Intake of Jet Engine CFD Simulation by ANSYS Fluent Tutorial

 The meshing of this present model has been generated by Ansys Meshing software.
 The total cell number is 389136.

 In this project, ANSYS Fluent software investigates steady airflow in a three-dimensional jet intake.
-Jet engines are one of the aerodynamics primaries and most commonly used thrusters.
+Jet engines are one of the aerodynamic primaries and most commonly used thrusters.
 Jet engines, including the intake section similar to the present work, are used for subsonic and supersonic flows.

 In subsonic flows, the flow velocity is higher than free stream velocity inside the intake domain, while in supersonic flows, the flow Mach number increases inside the intake domain.
 Intake is the first section through which incoming air flows to the engine.